 With his save against the normally-unerring Messi, Diego Alves, the first Brazilian to keep goal in the Spanish top flight, made it an incredible 11 stops from the 17 spot-kicks he has faced since arriving in Spain in 2007.
 And nor was La Pulga his first high-profile victim, with Cristiano Ronaldo, Fernando Llorente and Frederic Kanoute all failing to beat him from 12 yards.

-Following in the footsteps Claudio Taffarel, another Brazilian who earned a reputation as penalty-stopper, the 26-year-old Alves is on course to set new records in this regard.
+Following in the footsteps of Claudio Taffarel, another Brazilian who earned a reputation as a penalty-stopper, the 26-year-old Alves is on course to set new records in this regard.
 Asked recently about the secret of his success, the Valencia No1 put it thus: “Penalties are a psychological battle.
 The keeper must be relaxed and get inside the head of the opponent.
 I study videos of penalty-takers and analyse where they prefer to place them and how they incline their bodies.
 The final few steps before they strike the ball are key.”

 Of course, Alves is just the latest in a long line of penalty-saving specialists.
 Leaving aside those whose fame stemmed from a single-game’s heroics, like the Romanian Helmuth Dukadam, who saved all four of Barcelona’s spot-kicks in the final of the 1986 European Cup against Steaua Bucharest, there have been plenty of other custodians who have demonstrated this skill right throughout their careers.